arangodb/arangodb/Documentation/DocuBlocks/Rest/Transactions/get_api_transaction.md

 - *id*: the identifier of the transaction

 - *status*: the status of the transaction.
-One of 'running', 'committed' or 'aborted'.
+One of "running", "committed" or "aborted".

 @RESTRETURNCODES